macterra/alter-ego-old/README.md

 # alter-ego
-A secure databank for online identities
+A secure databank for online agents